Community Engaged Scholars

 Major in Graphic Design with a Minor in Information, Management & Technology

-With her ambitious spirit and boundless creativity, Emily has brought fresh energy to our design and communications projects.
-Reflecting on her journey, Emily shares, “When I came to Syracuse University I knew I wanted to volunteer, so I was so excited to find out that La Casita offered all kinds of volunteer opportunities to Syracuse University Students.
-I help design fliers and social media posts for the events La Casita hosts.
-Their work is so important to the Hispanic community, both within Syracuse University and the wider New York area.
-Their space provides a place to learn with other students that share my cultural identity.”
+With her ambitious spirit and boundless creativity, Emily brought fresh energy to our design and communications projects.
+Reflecting on her journey, Emily shared, “When I came to Syracuse University I knew I wanted to volunteer, so I was so excited to find out that La Casita offered all kinds of volunteer opportunities to Syracuse University students.
+I helped design fliers and social media posts for the events La Casita hosted.
+Their work was so important to the Hispanic community, both within Syracuse University and the wider New York area.
+Their space provided a place to learn with other students that shared my cultural identity.”

 Lili Moreno ’25